Penelope1rose/watson-assistant-demo/README.md

 ### Add URL to Watson Assistant for webhook
 > **What is a webhook?**
 > Webhook **sends a POST request callout to an external application that performs a programmatic function**.
 When used in a dialog skill, a webhook is triggered when the assistant processes a node that has a webhook enabled.
+>
+We are using Cloud Fun

 ## 7. Run the app locally
 Install the dependencies listed in the [requirements.txt](https://pip.readthedocs.io/en/stable/user_guide/#requirements-files) file to be able to run the app locally.